awi-esc/ModelWeights.jl/docs/src/index.md

 - `wP` and `wI` respectively store the normalized performance/independence weights, both have size 1xn (n: number of models).
-- `w` is the overall weight vector of length n.
+- `w` is the overall weight vector of length n. -->

 ## Application of weights

-TODO: add example of how weights are applied to data
+Add example of how weights are applied to data

 ## Functions